Ameen Hurst captured after Philadelphia prison escape

 PHILADELPHIA (CBS) -- Authorities have captured the second inmate who was missing after an escape from a Philadelphia prison.

-Ameen Hurst was taken into custody on the 6100 block of Washington Avenue Wednesday, Police Commissioner Danielle Outlaw and the U.S. Marshals Service said.
+Ameen Hurst was taken into custody in the 6100 block of Washington Avenue Wednesday, Police Commissioner Danielle Outlaw and the U.S. Marshals Service said.

+Supervisory Deputy U.S. Marshal Robert Clark said the 10-day manhunt for Hurst came to an end around 8:30 a.m. when Hurst was spotted getting into a vehicle with two relatives.

+Personnel arrested 18-year-old Hurst after negotiations broke down, Clark said, adding that three deadlines to turn Hurst in were missed.

 Hurst is being transported to the Philadelphia Police East Detectives division for processing.